Register now for our upcoming events

 Tickets

-Tickets are available at the bottom of the page and include a drinks token for a short networking opportunity after the debate.
+Tickets are available at the bottom of the page and include a drinks token for a short networking opportunity after the debate, supported by the Insect Bioconversion Association (INBIA).

 If you are a member of the RES or registered to attend the IAFF24 conference you can access reduced rate tickets.
 To access discounted member rates, you must be logged into your account before registering.

-You can buy tickets until: Friday 25 October
+You can buy tickets until: midday, Wednesday 30 October

 RES Gradient Spacer